California is the latest state to set a deadline for intrastate carriers to use electronic logging devices.

 The Motive ELD solution is the easiest and most cost-effective way to ELD mandate compliance.

-You can request a free ELD demo now.
+Request a free ELD demo now.
 If you have any questions, call 844-325-9230 or send us an email at email@example.com.